xin-huang/dadi-cli/docs/userguide/demog.md

 Each model inference will produce a \\(\theta\\) value, which is roughly a population scale neutral mutation rate.
 This value is important for estimating the DFE (see [dadi documentation](https://dadi.readthedocs.io/en/latest/user-guide/dfe-inference/) for more specific details) and calculating \\(N_\text{ref}\\), using the conversion \\(\frac{\theta}{4 \mu L}\\), where \\(\mu\\) is the genomic mutation rate and \\(L\\) is the length of sequence that could have ended up in the SNPs data.
 Put another way, \\(L\\) is the total length of the genome that was sequenced and could have been the same type of SNP (intergenic, synonymous, nonsynonymous) being analyized.

 For demographic models with more than one population, `m`, the rate of migration, is an additional parameter that is common in dadi demographic models.
 It is common in dadi documentation to denote migration rate by `m`, then the destination population, followed by source population.
-For example, `m12` would translate to the rate of population 2 that migrants to population 1. `m` can be converted into units of fraction of inviduals in a destination population made up of a source population: \\(\frac{m}{2 N_{\text{ref}}}\\)
+For example, `m12` would translate to the rate of population 2 that migrants to population 1.
+For diploids, `m` can be converted into units of fraction of inviduals in a destination population made up of a source population: \\(\frac{m}{2 N_{\text{ref}}}\\)

 Another potential parameter users might infer is `misid`, the percentage of ancestral misidentification.
 If users' SNP data contains ancestral allele state (usually in the VCF, this will be denoted as AA= in the INFO column), dadi-cli can generate an unfolded alelle frequency spectrum by assuming the derived allele is the one not matching the ancestral state rather than assuming the derived allele is the one with the lower population frequency.
 This results in a more SNPs that are shared in more of the population. `misid` corrects for model assumptions that SNPs with high population prevelance are rarer.

-The final parameter that common in dadi models is `F`, the percentage of inbreeding in the population.
-A common sign of inbreeding in populations is more provalence of homozygotic SNPs, resulting in higher than expected SNPs with an even number of sample.
+The final parameter that is common in dadi models is `F`, the percentage of inbreeding in a population.
+A common sign of inbreeding in populations is more prevalence of homozygotic SNPs, resulting in higher than expected SNPs with an even number of sample.
 See dadi's documentation on [inbreeding](https://dadi.readthedocs.io/en/latest/user-guide/inbreeding/) for more details.

 ## Input